zaq1220/demo-sigma/README.md

 # demo-sigma
-This is Demo for git and github class
+This is Demo for git and github class.